plutomi/plutomi/README.md

 To make a contribution, submit a pull request into the `main` branch.
 You will be asked to sign a [Contributor License Agreement](https://en.wikipedia.org/wiki/Contributor_License_Agreement) for your PR.
 You'll only have to do this once.

 This project tries to follow Semantic Pull Requests some what.
-Your PR _title_ should have the format `:emoji: type:` whatever-you-worked-on.
+Your PR _title_ should have the following format:

 | Type                             | Description                                                                                    |
 | -------------------------------- | ---------------------------------------------------------------------------------------------- |